-However, an investment in Office 365 is more than just an investment in the solution – it’s an investment in your entire business.
+However, an investment in Microsoft 365 (formerly called Microsoft Office 365) is more than just an investment in the solution – it’s an investment in your entire business.

-This is particularly true if you rely heavily on the email features in Office 365 Outlook, which most of us do.
+This is particularly true if you rely heavily on the email features in Outlook, which most of us do.

-The rapid expansion of Office 365 has made it a very attractive target, and thus more and more threats are emerging, specifically the frequency of phishing attacks.
+The rapid expansion of Microsoft 365 has made it a very attractive target, and thus more and more threats are emerging, specifically the frequency of phishing attacks.

-The frequency of phishing within Office 365 is estimated to cost the average organization 1.3 compromised accounts each month, according to Help Net Security.
+The frequency of phishing within Outlook is estimated to cost the average organization 1.3 compromised accounts each month, according to Help Net Security.

 Email scams have increased in both sophistication and intensity – according to the Webroot Threat Report, nearly 1.5 million new phishing sites are created each month.